AirshipCMS/Docs/02-Quickstart-Guide.md

 - Creating Relationships

 ## 3. Install Airship Launcher.
-<p>Install the Airship Launcher so you have access to the command line tools necessary for serving site content when you are developing locally.</p>
-<p><em>You can skip this step if you already have airship launcher installed.
+Install the Airship Launcher so you have access to the command line tools necessary for serving site content when you are developing locally.
+You can skip this step if you already have airship launcher installed.
 Not sure?
 Type this in your terminal.
-If you see a version number, you are already good to go!</em></p>
+If you see a version number, you are already good to go!
 <pre>airship version</pre>

-<p><b>Quick Install</b></p>
+**Quick Install**
 <pre>
 /bin/sh -c "$(curl -fsS https://install.airshipcms.io)"
 </pre>

-<p><b>Slow Install</b>
+**Slow Install**
-For those of you that want to see exactly what tools are being installed on your machine, read and follow the instructions at <a href="https://install.airshipcms.io">install.airshipcms.io</a>.
+For those of you that want to see exactly what tools are being installed on your machine, read and follow the instructions at install.airshipcms.io.

+Links:
+- install.airshipcms.io

 ## 4. <span class="code">airship login</span> to access your project content.
 <p>Create a new empty directory for your project.</p>